-The destinations range from Mexico to Asia to the Caribbean and beyond, and whether you want beach and relaxation or the outdoors and nightlife, there’s something for everyone on this list.
-Of course, before and after booking, you’ll want to stay up to date on COVID-19 protocols and requirements.
+Destinations range across the globe, and range from relaxing beaches to thriving nightlife, there’s something for everyone on this list.
+Of course, before and after booking, you’ll want to stay up to date on the COVID-19 protocols and requirements wherever you’re thinking of traveling.
 Read on to learn more about your potential 2022 vacation.

-When it’s winter everywhere else in January, the average high in Cancun is 81 degrees.
-And it has the endorsement of Jeremy Scott Foster, the CEO and founder of TravelFreak, a professional travel and adventure guide.
+When it’s winter throughout most of the U.S. in January, the average high in Cancun is 81 degrees.
+It’s a destination that comes recommended by Jeremy Scott Foster, the CEO and founder of TravelFreak, a professional travel and adventure guide.

 Yucatan Peninsula, Mexico

-If you prefer something less touristy in Mexico than Cancun, head to a different part of the Yucatan Peninsula.
-You’ll enjoy similar weather, as well as plenty of spots for swimming and snorkeling, and experience the local food scene at an affordable price.
+If you prefer somewhere in Mexico that’s not as much of a tourist destination as Cancun, you might want to check out the Yucatan Peninsula.
+You’ll enjoy the same warm weather, as well as plenty of spots for swimming and snorkeling, and experience the local food scene at an affordable price.

 “Cities just slightly off the path of the tourist mecca of Cancun, including Playa del Carmen, Tulum and Merida, offer an incredible variety of activities, exquisite food, and inexpensive lodging,” said Wes Jacobs, the founder of Apollo Medical Travel.
 “Young travelers in groups can consider staying in open bunk hostels for $8 USD a night.
 Airbnb accommodations in a private room or boutique hotel start at around $25 USD per night.”

 How affordable?
-Right now, very affordable given the favorable exchange rate from rupees to dollars.
+Right now, very affordable given the favorable currency exchange rate from rupees to dollars.

-Istanbul, Turkey’s largest city in terms of population, has emerged as a destination both for those looking to travel on a budget and for those who have a bit more to spend on vacation, said Sean Lau, a travel expert and travel blogger at LivingOutLau.
+Istanbul, Turkey’s largest city in terms of population, and has started to emerged as a destination both for those looking to travel on a budget and for those who have a bit more to spend on vacation, said Sean Lau, a travel expert and travel blogger at LivingOutLau.

 “One of the best worldwide travel destinations in 2022 is Istanbul,” he said.
 “As the value of the Turkish lira continues to drop, Istanbul becomes one of the best value-for-money travel destinations.
 Learn about the captivating history of one of the most influential cities in the world, indulge in delightful Turkish cuisine and discover the gorgeous Turkish handicrafts.”